 One of the major highlights of this trek is the Yalung Glacier.
 Taking this trail, you will see the stunning mountain range views of Everest, Makalu, Lhotse, Tent Peak, and many more.
-Also, nested in Kanchenjunga Conservation Area, you can see the diverse flora and fauna offered by the place.
+Also, nested in the Kanchenjunga Conservation Area, you can see the diverse flora and fauna offered by the place.
 Even though this trek can be quite challenging, it can be the perfect option if you have some prior experience and are in good physical condition.
 We guarantee that.

 What Makes It Difficult?